Epadghan History, Family Crest & Coats of Arms

 Early Notables of the Epadghan family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Epadghan Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Epadghan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Epadghan family to Ireland
+Migration of the Epadghan family

-and their descendents added a rich cultural tradition to the newly developed towns, cities, and villages.
+Many people from Wales joined the general migration to North America in the 19th and 20th centuries, searching for land, work, and freedom.
+Like the many other immigrants from the British Isles, they made a significant contribution to the development of Canada and the United States.
+The Welsh and their descendents added a rich cultural tradition to the newly developed towns, cities, and villages.
 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Epadghan: those who migrated to North America before the 19th century and contributed to the development of a new society.